databendlabs/databend/website/blog/2023-04-08-databend-weekly-88.md

 TPC-DS is a decision support benchmark that models several generally applicable aspects of a decision support system, including queries and data maintenance.
 The benchmark provides a representative evaluation of performance as a general-purpose decision support system.

+If you are interested in learning more, please check out the resources listed below.

 - [PR | feat: support cte in dphyp](https://github.com/datafuselabs/databend/pull/10673)
 - [PR | chore(test): add tpcds to test](https://github.com/datafuselabs/databend/pull/10673)